Fernán Pérez de Andrade: Some works

-Don Fernán Pérez de Andrade was an educated man, by the standards of knighthood of the day, and was concerned with his reputation, both at the time and in future.
+Don Fernán Pérez de Andrade was an educated man, by the standards of knighthood of the day, and was concerned with his reputation, both at the time and in the future.
 To indicate his power and wealth, he developed several castles in his lands.
-He also worried about his name being important among the lineages among the others later in time, and so he commissioned civil works and religious buildings that still stand today.
+He also worried about his name being important among the lineages of the others later in time, so he commissioned civil works and religious buildings that still stand today.

 The later public works included seven bridges, of which three still stand, one over the river Tambre, three meters wide and with a single ogival arch, another over the river Eume which spanned 913 meters and was known to have 79 arches, large enough to contain on its span a hospital with twelve beds and a chapel.
 Additionally, the Castle of Nogueirosa survives partially, and the Homage Tower of the old castillo de Andrade which is 12 meters wide and stands 18 meters tall.
-Fernan also sponsored several churches, including the Church of San Francisco and Santa María de Azougue in Betanzos, and he sponsored too the foundations of San Pantaleon de Cabanas, Santa Maria de Cabanas and San Paulo de Riobarba.
+Fernan also sponsored several churches, including the Church of San Francisco and Santa María de Azougue in Betanzos, and he sponsored the foundations of San Pantaleon de Cabanas, Santa Maria de Cabanas, and San Paulo de Riobarba.

 Conclusions

-Fernán Pérez de Andrade was a knight who lived by the standards of his time: he followed the knightly model though adjusting it to his own interests.
+Fernán Pérez de Andrade was a knight who lived by the standards of his time: he followed the knightly model by adjusting it to his own interests.
 Even though he was given the nickname of “o Bóo”, Galician for "The good one", we must not overlook his abusive behaviour and lack of scruples, and his talent for siding with the winning party in a way that benefited him.
 He is remembered nonetheless as a great sponsor and a loyal knight of Enrique, being the first knight of the family to attain Lord status, promoting a lineage that would later reach Count status, as the Counts of Andrade.